Bira/octopus-carnival/_drafts/dfrpg-adventurers-martial-artist.md

 usual stat boosts, stuff useful for combat, and some advantages representing great mental resilience.
 Weapon Master also makes an appearance here, in its 20-point version that covers any one single weapon.
-The book says "one exotic weapon", but the extra qualifier is only there to keep things in-theme.
+The book says "one exotic weapon", but the extra qualifier is only there for "flavor".
+It's not an official equipment classification.

 ## Disadvantages